Every child needs to be prepared both emotionally and vocationally for life outside residential care.

 Once a girl is ready to leave the aftercare campus, she is reintegrated and returns home if it is safe to do so.
 Many times, girls who graduated from the sewing program choose to continue sewing for us.
 Rapha gives these girls a sewing machine as well as any other tools needed to work from home.
 In addition, each girl signs a safety contract agreeing not to work at night or in exploitative situations and is assigned a social worker to help hold her accountable.

-The items you purchase from Rapha are more than beautiful handicrafts – they are an investment in freedom.
+The items you purchase from the Rapha Freedom Store are more than beautiful handicrafts – they are an investment in freedom.

 The Mushroom Project